Richard-klement/va-squash-constantia/README.md

 https://github.com/Richard-klement/va-squash-constantia/issues

 #License
-See license.txt but thi is ublished under GPL v3
+See license.txt but this is published under GPL v3